liucaouw/Classification-single-hidden-layer-basis/README.md

-# Classification using single hidden layer basis
+# Classifier using single hidden layer basis and k-nearest neighbors (k-NN) classifier

+## single hidden layer basis

 When employng M single hidden layer basis features (using any activation a(.)) the full gradient of a cost g (e.g., the softmax) is a vector of length Q=M(N+2)+1 containing the derivation of the cost with respect to each variable.